How to Sleep with Tinnitus, a Rare Symptom of MS

 When tinnitus is related to MS

-It’s actually pretty rare to have ringing ears as a side effect of MS. Less than five percent suffer from it.
-That said, tinnitus is often the sign that confirms an MS diagnosis when other tests are less conclusive.
-Sudden tinnitus or hearing loss can signal a relapse, but just as likely, it can be related to heat exposure or even sensory overload.
-You may also develop sensitivity to noise, a state referred to as hyperacusis.
+It’s actually pretty rare to have ringing ears as a side effect of MS. Sudden tinnitus or hearing loss can signal a relapse, but just as likely, it can be related to heat exposure or even sensory overload.2

-If you check out just fine, you may wish to ask your neuro to schedule an MRI to determine if your tinnitus could be symptomatic of a relapse.
+If you check out just fine, you may wish to ask your neuro to schedule an MRI to determine if your tinnitus could be a symptom of a relapse.

 Ways to defeat tinnitus so you can sleep better

-Here are some suggestions I’ve assembled from several support groups that seem to help keep one’s ringing ears from hijacking a good night’s sleep.
+Here are some suggestions I’ve assembled from several support groups that seem to help keep one’s ringing ears from hijacking a good night’s sleep:1,2

 - Meditate.
-For some people, ten minutes of mindful breathing can help resolve tinnitus over time.
+For some people, 10 minutes of mindful breathing can help resolve tinnitus over time.

 - Avoid stimulants.
-You want to be able to fall asleep with ease; caffeine and nicotine, in particular, will prevent good sleep onset.
+You want to be able to fall asleep with ease, so avoid caffeine and nicotine, especially before bedtime.

 - Keep a sleep schedule.
 Always try to get up at the same time of the day.
 This is not directly related to tinnitus, but it does relate to good sleep hygiene.
 If you rise at the same time every day, you can establish better rhythms that will improve your ability to fall asleep at night.
 If your sleep schedule is a bit wacky because of ringing ears, take heart that a regular wake time can actually reset your rhythms in a way that fosters better sleep overall.

 - Keep your bedroom cool.
-Uhthoff’s Phenomena (a symptom of MS in which your body struggles to function properly due to overheating) has been found to sometimes, although rarely, lead to tinnitus.
+Uhthoff’s phenomenon, a symptom of MS in which your body struggles to function properly due to overheating, has been found to lead to tinnitus.
 A cool bedroom is key to better overall sleep, as well.